Siege of Chittorgarh (1533–1535): Second siege

-The Mewari army was able to fend off attacks until March 1535, after which the Gujarati artillery under Rumi Khan succeeded in breaking through the fort defenses, Rao Doorga, Arjun Hada and the Chundawat brothers were killed after trying to repel the Gujarati assaults.
+The Mewari army was able to fend off attacks until March 1535, after which the Gujarati artillery under Rumi Khan succeeded in breaking through the fort defences.
+Rao Doorga, Arjun Hada and the Chundawat brothers were killed after trying to repel the Gujarati assaults.
+Hada Arjun lost 500 troops.
 One of Rana Sanga's widows, Rani Jawahir Bai Rathor, then donned her armour and led the sortie with Mewari soldiers against the Sultan's army.
 She wreaked havoc on the Gujarati ranks and was killed after inflicting casualties to the enemy.
-The women of Chittor including Rani Karnavati committed Jauhar and the soldiers prepared for Saka, which was led by Bagh Singh of Deola.
-Rana Vikramaditya Singh, Udai Singh and Udai Singh's faithful nurse Panna Dai escaped to Bundi.
-Bahadur Shah was not able to hold Chittor for long and the Sisodia's captured it within a short time of his departure.
+Simultaneous Gujarati attacks on Padal Pal, Suraj Pal and Lakhotabari followed.
+The women of Chittor including Rani Karnavati committed jauhar and the soldiers prepared for Saka, which was led by Rawat Bagh Singh of Deola.
+Udai Singh's faithful nurse Panna Dai escaped to Bundi to her master.
+According to Kaviraj Shyamaldas, the 32,000 Rajput soldiers were killed; while 13,000 Rajput women died in jauhar.
+On 8 March 1535, the fortress of Chittor was captured by Bahadur Shah after three months of siege.